Key questions to ask in finding the perfect stroller or travel system for your family travel needs

 - Tandems do not collapse easily, almost always coming in several parts which is not easy to deal with when you need to quickly fold, e.g. getting on buses, carts etc.

-- Don’t compromise on seat size, if you are purchasing a double for a toddler and infant, make sure the seats are still wide enough and tall enough for the older child to fit.
+- Don’t compromise on seat size, if you are purchasing a double for a toddler and infant, make sure the seats are still wide enough and tall enough for the older child to fit, a more robust double jogger stroller may be suitable for your larger kids.

 - Check from what age the infant can fit; some side-by-sides will go completely flat and adapt for a bassinet, others they can only sit in from 3 months+ with a head support.